CodyNicholson/Frontend_Web_Development_Notes/JavaScript/AngularJS/Learn_AngularJS1/services.md

 This service uses Angular's built-in #http to fetch json from a server

-We add $http to the forecast serviceas a dependency like this:
+We add $http to the forecast services a dependency like this:

 >['$http', function($http){ ... }]